MultiplatformKickstarter/Adoptme/README.md

 ### Download

-Click to "Use This Template" button to create a new repository using this template.
+Click to "Use This Template" button to create a new repository with this template.

 ### Usage

-Go to the [Documentation page](https://docs.multiplatformkickstarter.com) for all the information.
+Go to the [Documentation page](https://docs.multiplatformkickstarter.com) for all the information. (**WIP**)

 PRO Template